appsmithorg/appsmith/deploy/fat_container/README.md

 ## Instance Management Utilities

-The fat container includes an `appsmith` command to help with the management and maintenance of your instance.
+The image includes an `appsmithctl` command to help with the management and maintenance of your instance.
 The following subsections describe what's available.

 ### Export database